 You know that ugly dinnerware that your well-meaning friend gave you?
 You might keep stuff like that around in your cupboards and cabinetry, just in case you ever have more guests than your regular set of dinnerware can handle.
 But if that happens, renting plates from catering companies or borrowing them from friends and family are always viable options.
-Donate it to a Goodwill or Salvation Army, promise they’ll never notice.
+Donate it to a Goodwill or Salvation Army, and promise they’ll never notice.

 5. Coffee maker

 Although many people use their coffee maker on a daily basis (I know I do), that doesn’t mean you use it all day long.
 When you’re done with your morning coffee, stash it away and free up some space to prepare dinner.

 Little knick-knacks, picture frames, and soap dispensers, paper towel holders.
 All these things clutter up your space.
 Not to mention accumulate grease from cooking.
-If you’re not using it to cook with, you don’t need it on your countertops.
+If you’re not using it for cooking, you don’t need it on your countertops.
 Put the dish soap under the sink where it belongs.
 Another idea, hang the paper towels on the inside of a cabinet door, easy to reach and out of the way.

 7. Chopping Blocks

 You got rid of the microwave in the kitchen, and now the chopping block is next on the list; once again, if you’re not using it, find a home for it.
-A great place to for a chopping block is inside of your cabinet where you store your pans; slide it along the inside.
-It’s just a matter of re-location.
+A great place for a chopping block is inside of your cabinet where you store your pans; slide it along the inside.
+It’s just a matter of relocation.

 8. Extra knives

 That big wooden block sitting on your counter probably only has a few slots that see frequent action.
 A chef’s knife, a paring knife, and a bread knife are all essential, but that’s really all you need.
 Keep them sharp, keep them clean, and say farewell to all the knives that you kept around for reasons that may now escape you.